 Many people with heart or vascular (blood vessels and circulatory system) problems also have high blood pressure.
-Some clinical guidelines recommend a lower blood pressure goal (135/85 mmHg or lower) for people with previous heart or vascular problems than for with those without (≤ 140 to 160 mmHg systolic and ≤ 90 to 100 mmHg diastolic are standard blood pressure goals).
+Some clinical guidelines recommend a lower blood pressure goal (135/85 mmHg or lower) for people with previous heart or vascular problems than for with those without (140 to 160 mmHg or less systolic and 90 to 100 mmHg diastolic or less are standard blood pressure goals).
 It is unclear whether lower goals lead to overall health benefits.

-For this updated review, we included six trials with 9484 participants who were followed-up from one year to 4.7 years.
-We analyzed data to detect differences between lower and standard blood pressure goals in terms of numbers of deaths and numbers of serious adverse events (leading to hospital admission).
+For this updated review, we included six trials with 9484 participants who were followed up from one year to 4.7 years.
+We analyzed data to detect differences between lower and standard blood pressure goals in terms of numbers of deaths and numbers of serious side effects (leading to hospital admission).

-We found no differences in total numbers of deaths, heart or vascular deaths between lower and standard blood pressure goal approaches.
-Similar findings of little to no differences were also found for the total number of heart problems, or vascular problems, nor in total serious harms, but the evidence was less certain.
-Based on very little information, we found more dropouts resulting from drug-related harms in the lower blood pressure target group and no overall health benefit among people in the lower target group.
+We found little to no differences in total numbers of deaths, or heart or vascular deaths between lower and standard blood pressure goal approaches.
+Similar findings of little to no differences were also found for the total number of heart problems, or vascular problems and total serious harms, but the evidence was less certain.
+Based on very uncertain and limited information, we found more dropouts resulting from drug-related harms in the lower blood pressure target group and no overall health benefit among people in the lower target group.

 Quality of the evidence

-The best available evidence does not support lower blood pressure goals over standard goals in people with elevated blood pressure and heart or vascular problems.
+The evidence identified in this review does not support lower blood pressure goals over standard goals in people with elevated blood pressure and heart or vascular problems.
 More new trials are needed to examine this question.
-Overall, the quality of evidence was assessed as low to moderate according to the GRADE assessment (a method for appraising clinical studies and making recommendations for reviews and guidelines).
+Overall, the quality of evidence was very low to moderate according to the GRADE assessment (a method for appraising clinical studies and making recommendations for reviews and guidelines).

-To determine if 'lower' blood pressure targets (≤ 135/85 mmHg) are associated with reduction in mortality and morbidity as compared with 'standard' blood pressure targets (≤ 140 to 160/90 to 100 mmHg) in the treatment of people with hypertension and a history of cardiovascular disease (myocardial infarction, angina, stroke, peripheral vascular occlusive disease).
+To determine if lower blood pressure targets (135/85 mmHg or less) are associated with reduction in mortality and morbidity as compared with standard blood pressure targets (140 to 160/90 to 100 mmHg or less) in the treatment of people with hypertension and a history of cardiovascular disease (myocardial infarction, angina, stroke, peripheral vascular occlusive disease).

-For this updated review, the Cochrane Hypertension Information Specialist searched the following databases for randomized controlled trials up to February 2018: Cochrane Hypertension Specialised Register, Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE (from 1946), Embase (from 1974), and Latin American Caribbean Health Sciences Literature (LILACS) (from 1982), along with the World Health Organization International Clinical Trials Registry Platform and ClinicalTrials.gov.
+For this updated review, the Cochrane Hypertension Information Specialist searched the following databases for randomized controlled trials (RCTs) up to November 2019: Cochrane Hypertension Specialised Register, CENTRAL, MEDLINE (from 1946), Embase (from 1974), and Latin American Caribbean Health Sciences Literature (LILACS) (from 1982), along with the World Health Organization International Clinical Trials Registry Platform and ClinicalTrials.gov.
 We also contacted authors of relevant papers regarding further published and unpublished work.
 We applied no language restrictions.